micropython/micropython/ports/linux-kernel/README.rst

 Future TODOs
 ------------

 * Python in interrupt contexts.
+This already works, somewhat, but there are still some known possible races that can e.g lead to a deadlock on a UP system.
 * Optimize the threads list - use another mean of TLS (like stack-based) and perhaps something better than a linked list, like an array with atomic indexing.
 * Type checking for functions and globals - parse function declarations and such from the kernel headers